canessae/GenomeBits/README.md

     sudo dpkg -i genomebits-1.0.x-Linux.deb

 A genomebits launcher icon will appear in your Show Applications of Linux Ubuntu Desktop.
 The sources can also be found here.
-See the (PDF or Texi) Manual for detailed information on install, uninstall, usage, examples...
+See the PDF Manual for detailed information on install, uninstall, usage, examples...